microsoft/onnxruntime/docs/tutorials/tutorials/OpenVINO_EP_samples/yolov3_object_detection_csharp.md

+---
+nav_exclude: true
+---

-# This is a C# sample for demoing ONNXRuntime OpenVINO Execution Provider usage:
+# Object detection with YOLOv3 in C# using OpenVINO Execution Provider:
+{: .no_toc }

 1. The object detection sample uses YOLOv3 Deep Learning ONNX Model from the ONNX Model Zoo.